solodev/dynamic-page-headers/README.md

 </ul>

-## Step 1: Create the folder in which you want to connect it's images to your pages.
+## Step 1: Create the folder in which you want to connect its images to your pages.

 This folder will contain the ID in which you give to the shortcode.